rezasyariefsn/DehazeApps/README.md

 run server.py in cmd/terminal

-in postman select POST and enter your ip address/localhost
+in postman select POST and enter your ip address/localhost (in server.py too)

 go to body and enter name key "file" or whatever you want ( change in android studio too )